wryhode/skole_informasjonsteknologi/README.md

-# IT - Prosjekter VG2 - VG3
+# IT - Oppgaver / Prosjekter VG2
 Repo where I put whatever I make for school